kubernetes-sigs/kind/site/content/docs/design/node-image.md

 This image is built on top of the ["base" image][base image].

 Logic for building ["node" image][node image] can be found in [`pkg/build`][build package], and it can be built with `kind build node-image` respectively.
+Building this image via the `kind` command requires both the `kind` and the `kubernetes` projects' source to be downloaded into the `GOPATH`.
+The kind source can be installed via the command `GO111MODULE="on" go get sigs.k8s.io/kind@v0.8.0`.
+To install the Kubernetes source, follow the
+[Kubernetes developer documentation][kubernetes developer docs].

 ## Design